 The superior tibiofibular joint is a synovial plane joint, with the transverse joint line spanning the lateral tibial condyle and the medial fibular head.
 The capsule is thickened anteriorly and posteriorly and joins with the anterior ligament (passing obliquely from the fibular head to the tibial condyle), relating closely to the tendon of biceps femoris.
 The posterior ligament is thicker and oblique, projecting between the posterior fibular head and lateral tibial condyle.

 The tibial tuberosity is a big landmark on the tibia as it provides an attachment surface for the quadriceps muscles, via the quadriceps tendon.
-This is prone to inflammation (see Osgood-Schlatter disease in the pathology section) due to the tension exerted.
+This is prone to inflammation due to the tension exerted.
 The tuberosity is located anterior to where to condylar surfaces meet.
-There is also a bursa, the infrapatellar bursa that separates the tibial tuberosity from the skin.
+There is also a bursa, the infrapatellar bursa, that separates the tibial tuberosity from the skin.

-The tibialis anterior muscle originates proximal two-thirds along the lateral surface of the tibia, with the extensor digitorum longus originating behind the tibialis anterior, along the midline.
-Posteriorly, the soleal line houses the soleus, with the popliteus, originating just proximal to the region, in a roughly triangular area.
+The tibialis anterior muscle originates from the proximal two-thirds along the lateral surface of the tibia, with the extensor digitorum longus originating behind the tibialis anterior, along the midline.
+Posteriorly, the soleal line houses the soleus, with the popliteus originating just proximal to the region, in a roughly triangular area.
 Finally the tibialis posterior and flexor digitorum longus originate just distal to the soleal line.